awslabs/aws-sdk-swift/reference/0.x/AWSCloudDirectory/CloudDirectoryClient.md

 ### `upgradeAppliedSchema(input:completion:)`

 Upgrades a single directory in-place using the PublishedSchemaArn with schema updates found in MinorVersion.
 Backwards-compatible minor version upgrades are instantaneously available for readers on all objects in the directory.
-Note:​ This is a synchronous API call and upgrades only one schema on a given directory per call.
+Note: This is a synchronous API call and upgrades only one schema on a given directory per call.
 To upgrade multiple directories from one schema, you would need to call this API on each directory.

 ``` swift
 public func upgradeAppliedSchema(input: UpgradeAppliedSchemaInput, completion: @escaping (ClientRuntime.SdkResult<UpgradeAppliedSchemaOutputResponse, UpgradeAppliedSchemaOutputError>) -> Void)